 At Brandeis, most websites are edited using Cascade Server, our content management system (CMS).
 The CMS is a web-based application that provides a central place for website creation and editing.
-The Office of Digital Communications trains web editors on using the CMS and also best practices for adhering to Web Accessibility standards.

 Audience: This class is mandatory for all web editors (regardless of templates used).

 Overview: Accessible web content is usable by all people, regardless of physical or developmental abilities or impairments.
 At Brandeis, we have a responsibility to make sure everything we put online — from videos to photos to how we organize content and create links — is as accessible as possible.
 In this class, you will learn why accessibility is important and how to make various types of content accessible.

 Audience: This class is mandatory for web editors of sites in the zeta templates (the “old” standard university templates) — or editors of Brandeis websites using Cascade Server, but not the standard university templates (for example: Heller, IBS, GPS, Alumni/Giving, Admissions).
 Existing web editors are welcome to retake this class at any time.